sunyatin/ASCEND/README.md

 # Installation

-ASCEND is a Python script and does not require prior installation apart specific modules (numpy) that you can install using the command:
+ASCEND is a Python script and does not require prior installation apart specific modules (numpy, scipy) that you can install using the command:

 `pip3 install numpy`